Migration terms

 A controlled batch of subscribers selected for a migration offer.
 Waves let the migration scale gradually while measuring conversion, churn, billing health, and support load.Pilot wave

-The first small migration wave, usually run against a low-risk cohort and matched IAP holdout.
+The first small migration wave, run against a stratified sample spanning the cohort axes and a matched store-billing holdout.
 Its job is to prove migration mechanics before broader rollout.Migration rate

 The share of targeted subscribers who complete the move from app-store billing to web billing.Migration-year

 The first 12 months after a subscriber migrates to web billing.
-In Recurr’s pricing model, migrated subscribers carry the migration-year fee during this period, then move to the standard ongoing platform fee.Controlled Migration Framework
+In Recurr’s pricing model, the migration performance fee lands across this period; after it ends, the subscriber pays only the recurring platform fee + Stripe processing.Controlled Migration Framework

 Cohort